marcin-bukowiecki/watcher/README.md

 4. `GET Sandbox request` - sends a request to the sandbox Spring Boot application.

+After executing this request you should see a generated `json` file in the same directory where you started the Spring Boot sandbox application.

-5. `DELETE Remove breakpoint` - removes virtual breakpoints.
+5. `DELETE Remove breakpoint` - removes virtual breakpoint.

 Request body (JSON):